goblint/analyzer/docs/artifact-descriptions/esop23.md

 Depending on the host machine, the run times will be slightly different from what is reported in the paper, but they should behave the same way relative to each other.

-**Important note: We based our implementation on our previous work on Goblint, but also compare with **
+**Important note: We based our implementation on our previous work on Goblint, but also compare with Goblint in the non-relational setting from our previous SAS paper.
+This previous version is referred to as "Goblint w/ Interval"**

 ## Claims in Paragraph "Internal comparison" (p.23)